robbywashere-zz/tinyfunc/src/markdown-pages/resume.md

 #### Technical Lead / October 2016 - November 2017

+- Designed and built enterprise level solutions to meet organizational standards, demands and workloads.

 - Mentored, tutored and evangelized new technologies and practices for a modern stack solution to meet enterprise level requirements, such as scalability, access control, auditing and security.

 - Triaged, created and managed issues/tasks with our offshore development team.